seanmerrow/ecf/_posts/pitching.md

 what she's doing wrong, rather than shouting it out in front of everyone.
 * Give constructive feedback, that she can act on, if she's missing a lot:
     * If she's aiming, tell her to pitch full speed every pitch...be explosive
     * If she's leaning back, or bending forward, when throwing the pitch, tell her to push out hard, stand tall, with weight forward
     * If her backswing is going behind her back or causing her shoulders to turn, tell her to straighten her arm circle and keep her shoulders squared off with the catcher
-    * If here drag foot is not following through, tell her to bring up to her front leg and it should reach her front leg before the ball gets to the catcher
+    * If her drag foot is not following through, tell her it should reach her front leg before the ball gets to the catcher
     * If she's falling to one side after her pitch, tell her to straighten out and land balanced